mrkkrp/dot-emacs/README.md

    is far away and you need to *change* position of your hand a little to reach it.

-3. There are no other way in Emacs to invoke `backward-delete-char` command, than via <kbd>⌫ Backspace</kbd>, there is no handy alternative key binding for it, while <kbd>↹ Tab</kbd> has comfortable alternative
+3. There is no other way in Emacs to invoke `backward-delete-char` command, than via <kbd>⌫ Backspace</kbd>, there is no handy alternative key binding for it, while <kbd>↹ Tab</kbd> has comfortable alternative
    <kbd>C-i</kbd>.